Sheffield Faith Action Audit in partnership with Cinnamon Network.

 It is work that is carried out by the good people of Sheffield who want to make a positive difference to the lives of other and the City as a whole.

-The Sheffield Jesus Centre is just one of the faith based groups that were nominated at the awards.
 It was a huge honour just to be nominated and to be at the Cathedral together with so many others who we have not previously engaged with, to open doors to more networking with other agencies and faith groups.
-It was absolutely brilliant when we were called out to receive an award for the work that we have, and still do, here at the Sheffield Jesus Centre.
+It was absolutely brilliant when we were called out to receive an award for the work that we have, and still do, here at JCT Sheffield.

-Jamie, our new Services Development Manager, went forwrad to collect the award from the High Sheriff of the City.
-I do feel that this is going to inspire us here at the Centre to eventually develop more services, open longer, and continue to serve the people of this great City.
+Jamie, our new Services Development Manager, went forward to collect the award from the High Sheriff of the City.
+I do feel that this is going to inspire us here at JCT to eventually develop more services, open longer, and continue to serve the people of this great City.